 The Michigan Human-Powered Submarine Team competes in two different races that alternate every year.
-This summer the team will be brining the sub to Gosport, England to race in the European International Submarine Race.
+In July 2018, the team will be bringing the sub to Gosport, England to race in the European International Submarine Race.

-From their website: "The third biennial European International Submarine Race (eISR) will be held from the 6th to the 15th of July 2016 in Gosport, England.
+From their website: "The fourth biennial European International Submarine Race (eISR) will take place from the 3rd to the 12th of July 2018 in Gosport, England.
 Teams of University students will race their human-powered submarines against the clock around a demanding slalom course in a unique sporting and engineering challenge.

 The basic rules of the sport are straightforward - teams must design, build and race flooded submarines piloted by a single scuba diver, who must be fully enclosed within the hull of the machine.
 All propulsion power must be provided by the diver during the race (i.e. no energy storage devices such as flywheels or batteries are allowed), but otherwise the design rules are open to whatever innovation teams decide to use.